codearena153/PuppyFinder/README.md

 npm install
 ```
 at the ROOT directory

+* Bower deals with all installations related to Front-end
+* NPM manages Back-end installations
 * When bower install, make sure to select 3) (the latest version)

 ## How to Run